 A critically important component of this work, we will be broadening and deepening our collaborative relations with Indigenous Peoples.

-The museum’s curatorial staff team is working with experts, thought leaders and community members from coast to coast to coast to ensure that the collection is experienced to its fullest in the new exhibit spaces.
-An active Exhibit Design Committee, chaired by Dianne Lister, who is also a museum board member, includes volunteer experts and advisors who have come together to inform the exhibit design direction.
-They bring a wealth of experience and expertise to the decision-making process.
+The Museum’s curatorial staff team is working with experts, thought leaders, and community members from coast to coast to coast to ensure that the collection is experienced to its fullest in the new exhibit spaces.

-The museum has partnered with GSM Project, following a nationwide search process.
-The firm is working alongside staff and the Exhibit Design Committee to create truly unique visitor experiences.
-The museum has joined GSM Project’s repertoire of more than 1,000 exhibit designs in more than 120 cities worldwide.
+The Museum has also partnered with GSM Project, following a nationwide search process.
+The firm is working alongside staff to create truly unique visitor experiences.
+The Museum has joined GSM Project’s repertoire of more than 1,000 exhibit designs in more than 120 cities worldwide.
 GSM Project was the lead designer of the new Canadian History Hall at the Canadian Museum of History – the largest exhibition about Canadian history ever developed.

-Find out more about our exhibit design process, and our approach to collaborative relations, here.
+Learn more about our exhibit design process and our approach to collaborative relations here.

 Design & Build News